diegomezg/devops-trainee-program/03 - Introduction to DevOps/README.md

 * Improve the process of developing, building, and integrating continuously.
 * Improve the process of deployment to staging and production environments continuously.
 * Improve the release process.
-* Recognize the problem to be solve.
+* Recognize the problem to be solved.

 ## Contents
 1. How to define DevOps